ymlasu/para-atm/README.md

 ## Installation

-Note that [install_PARA-ATM.sh](install_PARA-ATM.sh) was originally developed to provide a single script to handle installation of Anaconda Python, dependencies, NATS, and database setup.
-This script uses package management commands that are specific to the Ubuntu Linux operating system.
-It is recommended to follow the instructions below instead, although new users may prefer the script as a "one-shot" setup.

 In short, the steps are:
 - Install Python 3
 - From the `src` directory, run: `python setup.py develop`